Effect-TS/schema/docs/modules/Schema.ts.md

 ## ValidDateFromSelf

-A schema representing valid dates, e.g. `new Date("fail")` even if an instance of `Date` is excluded.
+A schema representing valid dates, e.g. `new Date("fail")` is excluded, even though it is an instance of `Date`.

 **Signature**